TGAC/RAMPART/README.md

 There are already many very good freely available assembly tools, however, few will always produce a good assembly first time using the default settings.
 Sometimes one particular assembler may perform well on your data and genome, but in other cases another performs better.
 Sometimes an assembly will be better if the reads are error corrected, other times not.
-Also depending on the data aviailable, it maybe possible to improve the assembly with additional scaffolding or gap filling steps.
+Also depending on the data available, it maybe possible to improve the assembly with additional scaffolding or gap filling steps.
 There are many combinations of tools that could be tried and no clear way of knowing *a priori*, which will work best.
 RAMPART can be though of as a framework for these kinds of assembly projects.
 It is pipeline makes use of tried and tested tools for read pre-processing, assembly and assembly improvement, that allows the user to configure